People Power: remaking Parliament for the populist age

-People Power – a short, accessible work that will be published in February 2018 as part of Biteback’s acclaimed “Provocations” series – poses a radical but thrilling question: what if we were to remake our system of government to reflect the new world we live in – and give ordinary people a direct, but responsible, role in Parliament?
+People Power – a short, accessible work in Biteback’s acclaimed “Provocations” series – poses a radical but thrilling question: what if we were to remake our system of government to reflect the new world we live in – and give ordinary people a direct, but responsible, role in Parliament?

 People Power is the story of a chamber crying out to be abolished, a chamber crying out to be created, and a people who have reclaimed the right to govern themselves.
 It is the story of the threats posed by populism to our most precious liberties; and of how, by conceding a little to direct democracy, Parliament could secure its future and turn people power into a force for good.